-(θ, p, φ) .
+A fully connected DAG that includes all θ variables induces rational expectations, because in this case (17) becomes the standard chain rule for $\mu(\theta, p, \phi)$.
 However, this is not the only class of perfect DAGs that are guaranteed to induce correct equilibrium beliefs, because in equilibrium, p is a deterministic function of θ .
 When a DAG G does not exclude any of the θ variables, and every pair of nodes is linked (except possibly (p, φ)), then it represents a rational consumer.
 Likewise, a perfect DAG in which p and φ are directly linked induces rational expectations.
 The transition matrix that represents such consumers is the unit matrix, $\beta(\theta \mid \theta) = 1$ for all θ .